LvMalware/webfuzzer/README.md

     -t, --timeout           Timeout for each request
-    -m, --methods           A comma-separated list of HTTP methods to request -u, --useragent         A User-Agent string (default: fuzzer.pl/0.1) -d, --delay             Interval in seconds to wait between requests -j, --json              Print each result as a JSON -r, --recursive         Go recursive into directories
+    -m, --methods           A comma-separated list of HTTP methods to request -u, --useragent         A User-Agent string (default: fuzzer.pl/0.1) -R, --randomagent       Select a random user agent for each request -d, --delay             Interval in seconds to wait between requests -j, --json              Print each result as a JSON -r, --recursive         Go recursive into directories